 Brokerage Robinhood (HOOD) – which FTX CEO Sam Bankman-Fried owns a 7.6% stake in – sunk almost 19%.

-Analysts are mixed on the Binance-FTX deal implications for other crypto exchanges and brokerages including Coinbase and Robinhood.
+Analysts are mixed on the Binance-FTX deal implications for other crypto exchanges and brokerages including Coinbase, Robinhood, and bitcoin 360 AI.

 “Although the knee-jerk reaction is that HOOD will be impacted we note that unlike COIN, Robinhood only has 14% of total revenue from trading crypto tokens.
 It is far more diversified than COIN with equities and options trading,” Mizuho analyst Dan Dolev said in a research note to clients Tuesday.
 Dolev added that he doesn’t see Coinbase garnering an influx of customers, saying the “rapid fall from grace of a crypto exchange demonstrates how fickle the crypto industry could be.”
 Mizuho rates Coinbase with neutral and Robinhood with a buy.